 Response to October Letter Revealed Serious Gaps in Accountability and Oversight

 Washington, DC –Today, Representatives José E.

 Funding to be Distributed To Local Organizations: Banana Kelly Community Improvement Association, Promesa, Inc., Vocational Instruction Project Community Services, United Bronx Parents

-The Bronx – Congressman José E. Serrano today announced that the U.S. Department of Health and Human Services has awarded a $355,000 grant to Bronx AIDS Services for an HIV Prevention project.
+The Bronx – Congressman José E. Serrano today announced that the U.S.

-The Bronx - Last Friday, Congressman José E.
+Washington, DC – US Congressman José E.

 Washington, DC – Congressman José E. Serrano today released the following statement on the Trump Administration’s decision to terminate Temporary Protected Status (TPS) for immigrants from El Salvador.
 Last year, President Trump also terminated the TPS program for Nicaragua and Haiti.